jmuy333/Jaydan-s-beautiful-beautiful-game/README.md

 # Arduino Reaction Time/Memory Game
 A beautiful, Arduino IDE based game developed by Jaydan Muyuela

-!!Meant to be played with the Adafruit Circuit Playground board!!
+Meant to be played with the Adafruit Circuit Playground board

 # How to play the game
 For a varying amount of time, 4 random neopixel colors will pop up.